 When will next year’s Bursary Award Ceremony be held?

 - Our Bursary Award Ceremony is usually held towards the end of the calendar year, in November, so that our beneficiaries can use their bursaries for the purchase of school materials for the following year.
 The application for bursary typically begins in August and closes before the end of Q3 as the screening process is intensive.
 Check out our Welfare Services page for releases on application dates.

 What other financial assistance do you provide to families-in-need?

 - Through our Casework and Counselling services, our social workers help individuals and families-in-need to apply for available grants and assistance.
 We also provide monthly food rations and vouchers based on case assessment.

 Bethesda Care Services is located at 300 Bedok North Avenue 3.
-Our Family Services offers professional casework and counselling services, as well as Welfare Assistance and a myriad of other services and programmes.
+Our Family Services offers professional casework and counselling services, as well as Welfare Assistance and a myriad of other services and programs.
 If you are keen to join BCS as a volunteer, do contact us through our online signup form.
 For more information, please visit our website or our Facebook page.